willfree108/fdf/README.md

 ## Welcome to FDF

-A 42 project in C with a tiny graphic lib (miniLibX), beginning of the track infography.
+A 42 project in C with a tiny graphic lib (miniLibX), beginning of the infography track.
 Wireframe (literraly) a map.

 It's also done under the 42 norm: